 Worse still, when she looks in the mirror, Ali doesn’t recognise the face staring back at her.
 She can’t recognise her friends and family.
 And she can’t recognise the person who is trying to destroy her…

-My First Reaction: This blurb is super enticing to me… but also confusing?
+My Fucking Thoughts: This blurb is super enticing to me… but also confusing?
 Maybe that’s why I like it.
 At first you’re all, ohhhh the girl got drugged and can’t remember anything.
 But then you’re all, She doesn’t recognize her own face?
 What kind of drug is this?!
 Why can’t she recognize her face or her friends or her family?
 That’s crazy!
 I need to know the answer.
 Wait!…don’t tell me.

 🔪Foe by Iain Reid

 Back of the Book: We don’t get visitors.
 Not out here.
 We never have.

 In Iain Reid’s second haunting, philosophical puzzle of a novel, set in the near-future, Junior and Henrietta live a comfortable, solitary life on their farm, far from the city lights, but in close quarters with each other.
 One day, a stranger from the city arrives with alarming news: Junior has been randomly selected to travel far away from the farm…very far away.
 The most unusual part?
 Arrangements have already been made so that when he leaves, Henrietta won’t have a chance to miss him, because she won’t be left alone—not even for a moment.
 Henrietta will have company.
 Familiar company.

 Told in Reid’s sharp and evocative style, Foe examines the nature of domestic relationships, self-determination, and what it means to be (or not to be) a person.
 An eerily entrancing page-turner, it churns with unease and suspense from the first words to its shocking finale.